Asaye/Products-Grid/README.md

 # Products-Grid
-This is an ecommerce site, where you can buy all sorts of ascii faces.
+This is an ecommerce site where you can buy all sorts of ascii faces.

 # Instructions
-To run the code and to see the results in the browser, just double click the "start-react.bat" file in the project directory.
-Starting the server and launching a browser to display the products will be handled authomatically.
-This is equivalent to:
+To run the code and to see the results in a browser, just double click the "start-react.bat" file in the project directory.
+Starting the server and launching a browser to display the products will be handled automatically.
+This is can also be achieved by:
     1. open two terminals
     2. change the directory on both terminals to the current directory
     3. run "npm start" on the first terminal